-In May 2019 our Board adopted a policy to reflect its commitment to diversity and inclusion in all levels in the workplace and on the Board (the "Diversity Policy").
-The Diversity Policy sets out the guidelines by which First Mining and our Board will endeavour to achieve diversity throughout the Company.
+The Diversity Policy, as adopted in 2019, sets out the guidelines by which First Mining and our Board will endeavour to achieve diversity throughout the Company.
 To this end, our Board is dedicated to cultivating an environment where individual differences are respected, the ability to contribute and access employment opportunities is based on performance, skill and merit, and appropriate attitudes, behaviours and stereotypes are confronted and eliminated.
-While First Mining does not support the adoption of quotas, management and the Board will consider diversity as an element of the overall selection criteria of candidates and our Board will proactively monitor the Company's performance in meeting the standards outlined in the Diversity Policy.
+The Company has considered the arguments in favour of and against quotas and, at this time, has decided against adopting quotas.
+However, management and the Board will consider diversity as an element of the overall selection criteria of candidates and our Board is proactively monitoring the Company's performance in meeting the standards outlined in the Diversity Policy.
 In addition, we will attempt to interview at least one female and/or minority candidate for each vacancy on the Board.

 Our Diversity Policy requires that, each year, First Mining report on the proportion of female and minority personnel in senior executive positions and on our Board in the Company's management information circular.
-As of the date of this Circular, one of our five directors (1/5), Leanne Hall, is female.
-In addition, one member of First Mining's management team (1/9), namely Hazel Mullin, the Company's Director, Data Management and Technical Services, is female.
+As of the date of this Circular, one of our five directors (1/5 or 20%), Leanne Hall, is female and none have self-identified as being part of a minority.
+In addition, two (2) members of First Mining's management team (2/9 or 22%), namely Lisa Peterson, the Company's Chief Financial Officer and Corporate Secretary ("CFO") and Hazel Mullin, the Company's Director, Data Management and Technical Services, are female.
+Three members of our management team (3/9 or 33%) have self-identified as being part of a minority, namely Lisa Peterson, the Company's CFO and Corporate Secretary, James Maxwell, the Company's Vice President, Exploration & Project Operations and Richard Huang, the Company Vice President, Corporate Development.